Prince Naruhiko Higashikuni: Military career

 Prince Higashikuni Naruhiko was a career officer in the Imperial Japanese Army.
 In 1908, he graduated from the Imperial Japanese Army Academy as a second lieutenant, was promoted to lieutenant in 1910 and to captain in 1913.
 In 1914, he graduated from the Army War College.
-He was commissioned a captain in the 29th Infantry Brigade, and promoted to major in the IJA 7th Division in 1915.
+He was commissioned a captain in the 29th Infantry Brigade and promoted to major in the IJA 7th Division in 1915.

 Prince Higashikuni then studied military tactics at the École Spéciale Militaire de Saint-Cyr and École Polytechnique in Paris France, from 1920 to 1926, during which time he was promoted to lieutenant-colonel in 1920 and to colonel in 1926.
 Always somewhat of a rebel, Prince Higashikuni's behavior in Paris scandalized the Imperial Court.
-He had a French mistress, enjoyed fast cars and high living.
+He had a French mistress, and enjoyed fast cars and high living.
 He left his wife and children in Japan, and the death of his second son did not prompt his return.
 In 1926, the Imperial Household Ministry dispatched a chamberlain to Paris to collect him.

 Upon his return to Japan, he was assigned to the Imperial Japanese Army General Staff Headquarters.
 Promoted to major-general in August 1930 and appointed commander of the 5th Infantry Brigade (1930–1934), he was promoted to lieutenant-general in August 1934 and given command of the IJA 4th Division (1934–1937).
 After the start of the Second Sino-Japanese War, he headed the Imperial Japanese Army Air Service (1937–1938), and the IJA 2nd Army stationed in China from 1938–1939.
 He was promoted to general in August 1939.

 According to a memo discovered by historian Yoshiaki Yoshimi, Prince Higashikuni authorized the use of poison gas against the Chinese on 16 August 1938.
 Prince Higashikuni encouraged and enabled human experiments, providing advice, money, men and equipment.
 He personally witnessed human experiments conducted by the military physicians during his tours in Manchukuo.

-On 13 May 1939 the Imperial General Headquarters authorized the use of poison gas to Japanese Northern China Area Army（大陸指第四百五十二号).
+On 13 May 1939 the Imperial General Headquarters authorized the use of poison gas to Japanese Northern China Area Army (大陸指第四百五十二号).
 Only riot control agents were used till then.
 Prince Higashikuni moved to the post at home dated 4 January 1939.
-Promoted to full general, The prince was awarded the Order of the Golden Kite, 1st Class in 1940.
+Promoted to full general, the prince was awarded the Order of the Golden Kite, 1st Class in 1940.